C23-PS096/API/README.md

 or you can download the file by click code in right and Download the Zip.
 ![Download from zip](images/download_zip.png)

-Next step is you must install the requirements using this command:
+Next step, install the requirements using this command:

 ```
 pip install -r requirements.txt
 ```

-And make sure everything has been installed successfully. if it is successful then you can proceed to the next step.
-## Prepare the Service Account for Deploy on GCP
+### Prepare the Service Account for Deploying on GCP
 ---
 Before carrying out the deployment stage on Google Cloud Platform (GCP).
 The thing that must be prepared is to generate a service account.
 This is necessary to grant the necessary permissions to the application so that users can interact with those resources.